Change Orders for Contractors - Sign Before You Start

 - Uniform Electronic Transactions Act (Uniform Law Commission)

 This article is for general information and is not legal, tax, or compliance advice.
-Verify all rules with your AHJ, attorney, or CPA before acting.
+Verify all rules with your state contractor board, local authority having jurisdiction, attorney, or CPA before acting.